-- 1. In Idle mode, press Options \rightarrow Tools \rightarrow Calculator. - 2.
+- In Idle mode, press the Menu soft key to access menu mode. - Select My Stuff → Tools → Calculator and press the Select soft key or the key. - 2.
 Enter the first number using the numeric keys.

-Note: To include a decimal point press the \fbox key.
-To include a bracket, press the \blacksquare .
+Note: To include a decimal point or a bracket, press the left soft key until the symbol you want displays.

-- Enter the operation for your calculation by pressing the Up, Down, Left or Right Navigation key to the desired key.

-- 4. Enter the second number.

-- 5. To view the result, press the ork key.
+- Enter the operation for your calculation by pressing the Navigation keys, according to the illustration on the display. - 4.
+Enter the second number. - 5.
+To view the result, press the \circledast key.